Hosting a USFCA Coaches Clinic

-Types of Clinics.
-The USFCA is committed to preparing its member coaches to not only teach the theory and practice of fencing, but also to all other aspects that impact the teaching and coaching of our sport.
-So, while the preparation of coaches to take certification exams is a major part of our clinic program, we also encourage clinics to teach beginning coaches basic fencing technique and theory, to hold clinics on starting and managing club programs, coaching youth, high school, and collegiate programs, and such topics as strength and conditioning training, sports medicine, and sports psychology.
-If there is a clinic that coaches can use, we will consider it.
+While the preparation of coaches to take certification exams is a major part of our clinic program, we also encourage Professional Development clinics to teach beginning coaches basic fencing technique and theory, to hold clinics on starting and managing club programs, coaching youth, high school, and collegiate programs, and such topics as strength and conditioning training, sports medicine, sports psychology, etc.

-Planning is critical.
-We strongly recommend that you begin planning at least 6 months in advance.
-Contact nearby division officers to avoid conflicts and coordinate with the coaches who will be your attendees and your presenters months in advance to ensure good attendance.
+Planning is critical We strongly recommend that you begin planning at one year in advance.
+Check the national, regional, and local fencing tournament schedules to avoid conflicts and coordinate with the coaches who will be your attendees and your presenters months in advance to ensure good attendance.
 If you need help finding presenters contact the Chair of the USFCA’s Professional Development Committee (PDC).
-Coaching clinics are generally scheduled weekends, which will allow coaches that work weekdays to travel and attend your clinics.

 - Download these forms: